MetaMask/contract-metadata/README.md

 }
 ```

-Tokens should include a field `"erc20": true`, and can include additional fields:
+ERC20 tokens should include a field `"erc20": true`, and can include additional fields:

 - symbol (a five-character or less ticker symbol)
 - decimals (precision of the tokens stored)